-This podcast animates stories and poetry through vocal performances, celebrating the artistic exchange between text and voice.
-Our vision for this podcast is founded in our belief that any piece of writing is a collaboration between writer and reader, and that there is something vital and revelatory about listening to words read aloud.
+The NER Out Loud podcast began as a spin-off to our live annual event and has grown to include a Vermont Writers Series as well as programming from student actors.
+Each episode of NER Out Loud animates stories and poetry through vocal performances, celebrating the artistic exchange between text and voice.
+We believe that any piece of writing is a collaboration between writer and reader, and that there is something vital and revelatory about listening to words read aloud.

 Click here to subscribe on Apple Podcasts.

 Episode 5, hosted by Juliette Luini, is the first in NER Out Loud’s Vermont Writers Series, an ongoing project in which we ask NER authors who live in Vermont to read their own work.

 This episode features poet Didi Jackson reading her poems published by NER—”The Burning Bush” (spring 2018) and “Brancusi’s Bird in Space” (NER Digital)—along with several poems from her forthcoming collection, Moon Jar (2020).

 Episode 4 presents two short stories, exploring female identities and experiences, by Emily Geminder and Alla Gorbunova, translated from the Russian by Elina Alter.
 Hosted by Megan Job and read by students from Oratory Now.
 Edited by Hannah McKenzie and Juliette Luini.

 Hosted by Megan Job, this episode presents a poem and a story, both using form and language to illustrate the contemporary condition.
 Read by students from the Middlebury Theatre Department and Oratory Now.
 Edited by NER intern Tess Weitzner.